Heyhillary/community-playbook/sub_pages/communities.md

 We encourage you to please read [Mozilla Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/) before contributing to this project.
 For more information on how to report violations of the Community Participation Guidelines, please read our ['How to Report'](https://www.mozilla.org/en-US/about/governance/policies/participation/reporting/) page.

-## Community Engagements

-### Community Sessions

-####

-#### Previous Community Sessions

-### Community Survey's

-### Common Voice Language Reps

-We would like to trial out a Common Voice reps council to support the community to have even more say in important decisions.

-Common Voice Language Reps aims to

-- Create an explicit avenue for representatives of language communities to advocate for their language community’s needs
-- Empower contributors and language communities with knowledge and influence to shape the community experience

-Common Voice Language Rep responsibilities and support

-- CV-Reps provide regular feedback on community strategy implementation and the product roadmap
-- CV-reps get early notifications and important updates by email each week from the Community Manager
-- CV-Reps support the creation of communal resources and peer-learning
-- The term of a CVR member is 9 months, with one rep per a language
-- CVRs meet all together every month for at least 1 hour to discuss an open agenda.
-Meetings can be recorded with the consent of members and hosted on airmozilla.

 ## Community Platforms

 The main channels that connect all of the language communication are [Discourse](https://discourse.mozilla.org/c/voice) for topic discussions (e.g announcements, topical discussions) and [matrix](https://chat.mozilla.org/#/room/#common-voice:mozilla.org) for community chats.